skpref/skpref/README.rst

 Discrete Choice
 ----------------
 In a discrete choice the deciding process or decision maker only chooses one and only one alternative from the set of alternatives.
+The set of alternatives however can be more than two (as opposed to a pairwise comparison where the choice set is always strictly two).
-It is used widely for modelling choices made in transportation, where an individual can naturally be only taking one mode of transportation at a time (it is rare to see someone riding a bike whilst driving a car).
+On example in where it is used widely for modelling choices made in transportation, where an individual can naturally be only taking one mode of transportation at a time (it is rare to see someone riding a bike whilst driving a car).
 Below we show an example of this data where each row is a commuting decision, the first column is the mode of transport taken, and the second column is the available options.